dazcode/terminaloverflow/README.md

-* Pre-release for concept purposes only!
+* Pre-release for concept purposes only.
 Does not fully work yet!

 # Terminal-Overflow